 Always check with your doctor before beginning any exercise routine.
 If you're new to working out, start slowly.
 Check your blood sugar before, during, and after exercise (especially if you’re trying something new) in order to determine how it impacts your blood sugar levels.
 Keep a snack nearby in case your blood sugar drops.

+You may be wondering where to start with the best at-home workout for Type 2 Diabetes.
 Here's how to build a basic home-based routine for a workout of 25 to 30 minutes:

 Warm up for five minutes.
 Try low-intensity dance moves, just to get started.